coolya/some-modelix-samples/README.md

 While all the examples use the same language defined in MPS they are not meant as one complete example but rather as individual parts.
-The purpose of the examples is to give inspiration of what is possible with modelix and make you think and envision your own use-cases.
+The purpose of the examples is to give inspiration of what is possible with modelix and make you think and envision your own use cases.

 ## Repository Structure